InfuseAI/primehub-site/docs/design/job-submission.md

 ## Cancellation

-A job can be cancelled in non-final state.
+A job can be canceled in the non-final state.
 To cancel a job, just set the PhJob `.spec.cancel` to `true`.
-If a job is cancelled, the underlying pod is deleted.
+If a job is canceled, the underlying pod is deleted.

 ## Pod TTL After Finished

-Pod is a heavy resource for these two reasons
+A pod is a heavy resource for these two reasons

 - Log
 - Overlay storage

 Even though the container is terminated, these two resources are not released until the pod is deleted.

-To make operator easier to reclaim the resources, we can configure the TTL of Pods.
+To make the operator easier to reclaim the resources, we can configure the TTL of Pods.
 The default value is 7 days.
 This can also be configured by

 - Overwrite PhJobs spec `.spec.ttlSecondsAfterFinished`
 - Overwrite the helm value `jobSubmission.defaultTTLSecondsAfterFinished`